khval/NallePuh/not-working.md

 	  	* Assuming this are load that’s not (data files, fonts, libraries)
 	 	* Accessing part of OS that’s not allowed.

+		(If possible repport problem to game or tool developer, if they are around.)

 	ISI - Instruction interrrupt

 		Most commone couses.

- 		* Missing JMP tables or trying to access code, is not there.
+ 		* Missing JMP tables or trying to access code, that is not there.
    		* Broken function pointers.

+     		(If possible repport problem to game or tool developer, if they are around.)

 	Black Screen - Uses copper to setup screen, can't be displayed in RTG modes.

+		Probably won’t be fixed unless some adds RTG support.

 ## Games